haplo-org/haplo-plugins/haplo_workflow_direct_to_transitions/readme.txt

 title: Workflow direct to transitions
 --

+WARNING: This plugin is now deprecated.
+It is kept around only for backwards compatibility reasons.
+You should not use it for new clients.
+The transitions steps UI should make this unnecessary.

 This plugin implements the @"haplo:directToTransitions"@ feature to add transition panels to main page of workflow ui.

 h2(feature). haplo:directToTransitions